-Product sourcing is about finding products that you can sell at the right price.
+Product sourcing is finding products you can sell at the right price.
 For many people, when they think about product sourcing, they think about buying a product at the lowest possible purchase price.
-But, product sourcing is not simply a matter of just finding the product at the lowest price.
-Product sourcing is about making sure that the product is the price, quality, and quantity you need.
+But product sourcing is not simply a matter of just finding the product at the lowest price.
+Product sourcing is about ensuring the product is the price, quality, and quantity you need.

 Product sourcing includes all of the ways you use to find a product.
-For example, it could be doing online research, going to a trade show, and asking for a friend’s reference.
-You do all the things to find or source the product at the price, quality, and quantity you need.
+For example, it could be doing online research, attending a trade show, and asking for a friend’s reference.
+You do everything to find or source the product at the price, quality, and quantity you need.

 This is why finding the right partner for your product sourcing needs is not always very easy, especially in our industry of home decor and home furniture manufacturing, as we are a design based business that usually requires a lot of product development, new designs, trend colors, and finishes.